system76/docs/_articles/onlineDRM.md

 ---
 layout: article
-title: Watch Netflix or Flash Videos in Ubuntu
+title: Watch Netflix and other DRM Content on Ubuntu
 description: >
     How to install Google Chrome to watch Netflix and Flash Videos
 keywords:
   - Support
   - google
   - chrome
+  - mozilla
+  - firefox
   - netflix
+  - amazon
   - flash
   - hulu
   - videos